rnestler/rnestler.github.io/content/articles/2024/2024-08-25_creating_a_raspberry_pi_based_media_system.md

 To stream audio from various sources (including spotify) I decided to use [snapcast](https://github.com/badaix/snapcast).
-The nice thing is, that it allows me to play audio synchronized on both my Raspberry Pie's.
+The nice thing is, that it allows me to play audio synchronized on both my Raspberry Pis.

 Building the [snapcast `PKGBUILD`](https://aur.archlinux.org/packages/snapcast) directly on the Raspberry Pi failed, since the device doesn't have enough RAM.